 In determining the allowance for doubtful accounts, aged receivables are analyzed monthly by management.
-Each identified receivable is reviewed based upon the most recent information available, including client comments, if any, and the status of any open or unresolved issues with the client preventing the payment thereof.
+Each identified receivable is reviewed based upon the most recent information available and the status of any open or unresolved issues with the client preventing the payment thereof.
 Corrective action, if necessary, is taken by the Company to resolve open issues related to unpaid receivables.
 During these monthly reviews, the Company determines the required allowances for doubtful accounts for estimated losses resulting from the unwillingness or inability of its clients or resellers to make required payments.
-The allowance for doubtful accounts was approximately \$198,000 and \$155,000 at January 31, 2017 and 2016, respectively.
+The allowance for doubtful accounts was approximately \$349,000 and \$198,000 at January 31, 2018 and 2017, respectively.
 The Company believes that its reserve is adequate, however results may differ in future periods.

-Bad debt expense for fiscal years 2016 and 2015 was as follows:
+Bad debt expense for fiscal years 2017 and 2016 was as follows:

-2016 2015 Bad debt expense \$ 121,000 \$ 124,000
+- 2017 2016 Bad debt expense \$ 234,000 \$ 121,000